RUNX1 Deficiency – Definition

 Clinical Diagnostics

-A RUNX1 mutation is suspected in individuals with persisting thrombocytopenia or aspirin-like thrombocytopathy when no other causes have been substantiated.
-Moreover, there may be indications in the family history, whereby it must be borne in mind that the clinical presentation of a RUNX1 mutation can range from mild symptoms to hematological neoplasia (MDS, AML, T-ALL).
+A pathogenic RUNX1 variant is suspected in individuals with persisting thrombocytopenia or aspirin-like thrombocytopathy when no other causes have been substantiated.
+Moreover, there may be indications in the family history, whereby it must be borne in mind that the clinical presentation of a pathogenic RUNX1 variant can range from mild symptoms to hematological neoplasia (MDS, AML, T-ALL).

 Genetic Diagnostics

-The diagnosis of “FPDMM” is confirmed by detecting a RUNX1 gene mutation.
+The diagnosis of “FPDMM” is confirmed by detecting a pathogenic RUNX1 gene variant.
 Large deletions can be detected most easily using CGH or SNP arrays.

 Differential Diagnoses